nipy/nipype/doc/devel/interface_specs.rst

 	be fixed it's recommended to just use ``usedefault``.

 ``sep``
-	For List traits the string with witch elements of the list will be joined.
+	For List traits the string with which elements of the list will be joined.

 ``name_source``
     Indicates the list of input fields from which the value of the current File